abougouffa/minemacs/docs/packages.md

 * `org-appear`: Auto-toggle Org elements
 * `org-modern`: Modern Org style
 * `org-fragtog`: Automatically toggle Org mode LaTeX fragment previews as the cursor enters and exits them
-* `org-rich-yank`: Rich text clipboard for org-mode: Paste as a #+BEGIN_SRC block of correct mode, with link to where it came from
 * `citar`: Emacs package to quickly find and act on bibliographic references, and edit org, markdown, and latex academic documents
 * `citar-embark`: Citar integration with Embark